Ashok0/EnderalVREssentials/README.md

 	* Right click on Bethesda Softworks and create a new Key called "Skyrim Special Edition" if it doesn't already exist.
 	* Right click on "Skyrim Special Edition" and create a new String Value called "installed path" with the following value: C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\
 6. Close the Registry Editor.
+7. Uninstall and re-install Creation Kit from the Bethesda Launcher.
-7. Open C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\CreationKit.ini and under the [General] section, add the following line: bAllowMultipleMasterLoads=1
+8. Open C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\CreationKit.ini and under the [General] section, add the following line: bAllowMultipleMasterLoads=1
-8. Extract the contents of your armor mod using WinRAR or 7Zip.
+9. Extract the contents of your armor mod using WinRAR or 7Zip.
-9. Temporarily copy the .esp file from your armor mod to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
+10. Temporarily copy the .esp file from your armor mod to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
-10. Launch Bethesda.net Launcher >  Under Games, select Creation Kit: Skyrim and click PLAY.
+11. Launch Bethesda.net Launcher >  Under Games, select Creation Kit: Skyrim and click PLAY.
-11. Select File > Data... > Tick the plugin for your armor mod in the resulting window and click OK and YES.
+12. Select File > Data... > Tick the plugin for your armor mod in the resulting window and click OK and YES.
 Click "Yes to all" for any Warning messages.
-12. Once the plugin is opened, click "Item" > "Armor" under the left hand bar in the Object Window.
+13. Once the plugin is opened, click "Item" > "Armor" under the left hand bar in the Object Window.
-13. Enter a snippet of the armor name for your mod in the "Filter" box in the upper left.
+14. Enter a snippet of the armor name for your mod in the "Filter" box in the upper left.
-14. Under the "Name" field in the Object Window, note the names of EVERY piece of armor from your mod that you wish to use.
+15. Under the "Name" field in the Object Window, note the names of EVERY piece of armor from your mod that you wish to use.
-15. Close Creation Kit.
+16. Close Creation Kit.
-16. Delete the .esp file used in Step 9 from your Skyrim VR installation folder.
+17. Delete the .esp file used in Step 9 from your Skyrim VR installation folder.
-17. Launch Enderal VR.
+18. Launch Enderal VR.
-18. When in-game, press "~" to open the console.
+19. When in-game, press "~" to open the console.
-19. Type: help "ARMOR_NAME_FROM_CREATION_KIT" in quotations i.e. if Creation Kit listed an armor piece that you wanted called Necromancer Purple Boots, you would type: help "Necromancer Purple Boots" and hit ENTER.
+20. Type: help "ARMOR_NAME_FROM_CREATION_KIT" in quotations i.e. if Creation Kit listed an armor piece that you wanted called Necromancer Purple Boots, you would type: help "Necromancer Purple Boots" and hit ENTER.
-20. The console will return the item code for the above item name.
+21. The console will return the item code for the above item name.
-21. Type: player.additem ITEM_CODE 1 i.e. player.additem 45010ADA 1
+22. Type: player.additem ITEM_CODE 1 i.e. player.additem 45010ADA 1
-22. The armor associated with the item code will be added to your inventory.
+23. The armor associated with the item code will be added to your inventory.
 Press "~" to exit the console.
-23. Open your inventory, and you can now successfully equip the armor from your armor mod!
+24. Open your inventory, and you can now successfully equip the armor from your armor mod!

 ## Supersampling
 * Supersampling can be done via in-game Supersampling and Contrast Adaptive Sharpening (CAS) via The Sharper Eye mod.
 For optimal image fidelity and performance, in-game Supersampling should always disabled.
 CAS should always be enabled via The Sharper Eye.
 This Wabbajack install is pre-configured to supersample the game using The Sharper Eye.